 Printer only vs. MultiFunction Printer (Copy, Print, Scan, Fax)

 I can’t remember the last time I sent a fax, but occasionally I do need to scan documents, and I have to copy something at least once a week.
 So, I’m glad to have a multi-function printer at the ready.
-If you never need to copy anything, that a printer might be the best option for you.
+If you never need to copy anything, then a multifunction printer might be the best option for you.
 If you ever have to take a trip to Staples to get something copied, you might consider getting a multi-function printer.

-I have the previous version of this printer and really love it.
-I’ve had three HP printers since my first one in 1995.
+- I have the previous version of the HP LaserJet Pro M426fdw and really love it.
+I’ve had three HP printers since I got my first one in the early 1990s.
 I love their reliability and durability.

 Many of the newer printers are duplex.
 This means that they print front and back.
 I like this option because it saves on paper!

 Is Your MultiFunction Printer not working?

 Check out this blog first.
 If none of those suggestions work, we can help you with your printer issues.
 Give us a call and give me a run-down of the symptoms.
 Do I think we can fix it in a reasonable amount of time?
 I’ll let you know before we schedule an appointment.
 If not, I’ll let you know that it’s probably time for a new one.